w/e 3rd April 2022

 There are some very simple and basic things we can all do to improve our digestion.
 Eating slowly and chewing thoroughly is key.
 However nutritious the food is, if you bolt it down it will be difficult to process.
 Think about how much electricity or gas it takes to blend or cook food into a mush.
 If food goes into your stomach in hard lumpy pieces, your body has to supply that energy to break it down.
 When babies start eating we give them pureed food because they don’t have teeth to mash it up with.
 While we are chewing our food and converting it into a nice homogeneous paste that will be gentle on our stomachs, the enzymes in our saliva are starting to break it down, further reducing the workload of our stomachs.

 Our lifestyles are horrible for our digestion!
-Whatever our individual constitution, it’s pretty safe to say that e.g. regularly skipping breakfast, eating ‘on the go’, having very short lunch breaks or working through lunch, eating whilst looking at a screen, ‘grazing’, are all things we need to try and minimise and which impact negatively on our digestive systems, whilst eating slowly and chewing well is beneficial for everyone.
+Whatever our individual constitution, it’s pretty safe to say that e.g. regularly skipping breakfast, eating ‘on the go’, having very short lunch breaks or working through lunch, eating whilst looking at a screen, ‘grazing’, eating late in the evening, are all things we need to try and minimise and which impact negatively on our digestive systems, whilst eating slowly and chewing well is beneficial for everyone.

 w/e 16th January 2022